Nvidia’s ESPP is a Top Performer

 Assuming nothing was ever sold, participants in Nvidia’s ESPP over the last 5 years have basically been able to become millionaires off of just the ESPP alone.
 This kind of price appreciation over a 5 year period doesn’t happen often, so it’s hard to believe this same growth pattern will continue.
 (Though we said the same thing a couple years ago!)

-It’s pretty common advice for people to say you should sell your ESPP shares immediately after purchase, but the is a prime example of a time where you wouldn’t have been better off selling everything immediately after purchase.
-We’ve written a helpful article discussing when you should sell ESPP shares and we highly recommend reading it.
+It’s pretty common advice for people to say you should sell your ESPP shares immediately after purchase, but this is a prime example of a time where you wouldn’t have been better off selling everything immediately after purchase.
+We’ve also written an article discussing how to manage NVDA RSUs and there are some similarities between how to manage RSUs and how to properly manage ESPP shares.

 Who knows what the stock is going to do in the future, but if you work at Nvidia or are planning to work there someday, it makes a lot of sense to max out your ESPP as soon as you’re able to.